V4Fire/Client/src/components/friends/state/README.md

 ## How to include this module in your component?

 By default, any component that inherits from [[iBlock]] has the `state` property.
-However, to use module methods, you need to attach them explicitly to enable tree-shaking code optimizations.
+However, to use the module methods, attach them explicitly to enable tree-shake code optimizations.
-Just place the necessary import declaration within your component file.
+Simply place the required import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';